Travel report: The Five Rivers Cycle Route

 Day 4: Riedenburg - Regensburg, approx. 60 km

 Our clothes were dry again and the sun was shining.
 We continued along the Altmühl to Kelheim.
-We had already visited the Liberation Hall years ago and enjoyed the view.
-Now we left it at the top, because such victory monuments always mean the senseless death of many soldiers.
-Unfortunately, this kind of theoretical silent pacifism helps no one.
-In the picturesque Essing with the castle we saw also the beer hotel Schneider with a terrace directly at the Altmühl again.
-A 190 m long wooden bridge over the Altmühl and Main-Danube Canal was the longest bridge of its kind when it opened in 1986.
-At Essing, the Altmühl flows into the Danube, which we now followed.
-Unfortunately, initially again along a busy road to Bad Abbach.
+We had already visited the Befreiungshalle years ago and enjoyed the view.
+Now we left it at the top because such victory monuments always signify the senseless death of many soldiers.
+Unfortunately, this kind of theoretical silent pacifism doesn't help anyone.
+In picturesque Essing with its castle, we also saw the Schneider beer hotel with a terrace directly on the Altmühl again.
+A 190-metre-long wooden bridge over the Altmühl and Main-Danube Canal was the longest bridge of its kind when it opened in 1986.
+At Essing, the Altmühl flows into the Danube, which we now follow.
+Unfortunately, initially along a busy road again as far as Bad Abbach.

-Via Sinzig we soon reached Regensburg.
+We soon reached Regensburg via Sinzig.
 According to the map, the hotel behind the third bridge in the old town should be easy to find.
 We wandered back and forth for a while until we finally found the entrance to Tändlergasse at Krauterermarkt.
-A large sign above a drugstore showed with an arrow the way into the narrow alley where we fit in with our bikes.
-The listed Hotel Münchner Hof with centuries of tradition was the best hotel for us on this trip.
+A large sign above a drugstore pointed the way with an arrow into the narrow alleyway, which we could fit into with our bikes.
+The listed Hotel Münchner Hof with its centuries-old tradition was the best hotel for us on this trip.

-After showering and changing, we immediately went sightseeing.
-It rained a little, but with the hotel's green umbrellas, it hardly bothered us.
-The medieval skyscrapers and the modern stores on the first floor offered a lot of sightseeing and history.
-Regensburg must have once been very rich and important and it is still important, rich at least in historic buildings, many of which are being restored.
-We were, of course, impressed by St. Peter's Cathedral.
+After showering and changing, we immediately set off to explore the city.
+It was raining a little, but with the hotel's green umbrellas it hardly bothered us.
+The medieval skyscrapers and modern stores on the first floor offered plenty of interesting and historical sights.
+Regensburg must have once been very rich and important and it still is, rich at least in historical buildings, many of which are being restored.
+We were of course impressed by St. Peter's Cathedral.

-"Have a N Ice day" in front of an ice cream parlor, "Ace & tate" like ace head or "Enchan Tee" like enchanté (French) "Pleased to meet you" for a tea bar.
+"Have a N Ice day" outside an ice cream parlor, "Ace & tate" as in ace head or aesthete outside a cosmetics chain, "Noveltea" as in novelty or new tea for a drink made from 70% oolong tea and 30% whisky, or "Enchan Tee" as in enchanté (French for "to know you").)
+"Pleased to meet you" for a tea bar.

-For dinner, Spaghetteria AQVINO in sacred rooms with pointed arches seemed appropriate.
-We ordered the appetizer plate for two and a pasta dish for the main course, but were warned by the friendly waitress that the portions were not small.
-Since we had already learned that in Franconia they only know large plates and glasses, we settled for a portion of tagliatelle with frutti di mare, which was still too much, albeit very good.
+For dinner, the Spaghetteria AQVINO in sacred rooms with pointed arches seemed suitable.
+We ordered the starter plate for two and a pasta dish for the main course, but were warned by the friendly waitress that the portions were not small.
+As we had already learned that only large plates and glasses are known in Franconia, we made do with a portion of tagliatelle with frutti di mare, which was still too much, albeit very good.

 Show more Show less